WeSpeakEnglish/ANTIRTOS/README.md

 # ANTIRTOS
 ### *No any RTOS needed, you will see...*
 ANTIRTOS is an ultra-lightweight, robust, secure, and efficient universal C++ library designed for task management in IoT and embedded applications.
-It is coded in one header-only file, that provides four versions of main task queue class : fQ is the basic class, fQP adds an argument for the queued functions, del_fQ adds an delay before the dunction is executed, and del_fQP add both enhancements.
+It is coded in one header-only file, that provides four versions of main task queue class : fQ is the basic class, fQP adds an argument for the queued functions, del_fQ adds an delay before the function is executed, and del_fQP add both enhancements.

 Each queue object contains an array of pointers to functions to execute sequentially.
 The "push" procedure adds a function to the back of the queue, while the "pull" procedure executes the next function and removes it from the queue.
 Several queues can co-exist concurrently, and the execution of the functions occurs outside of interrupts in a non-blocking way.